 (5) The duties imposed by this clause on the licensee in respect of the safety and health representative for a designated work group apply equally, to the extent that the matters to which the duties relate are within the control of a work group employer or of a supervisor of particular work, to that employer and to that supervisor.

+[Clause 38 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 4 — Safety and health committees

+Heading inserted by No. 13 of 2005 s.
+32.]

 39. Safety and health committees

 (1) A safety and health committee must be established in relation to the members of the workforce engaged in a pipeline operation if —